marco-pina/marco-pina.github.io/content/Published Papers/FXI/index.md

 ---
-title: Exchange rate volatility and the effectiveness of FX interventions; The case of Chile
+title: Exchange rate volatility and the effectiveness of FX interventions; The case of Chile (LAJCB, 2023)
-description: Exchange rate volatility and the effectiveness of FX interventions The case of Chile
+description: This is the description of our sample project
 date: "2023-06-01"
 jobDate: 2023
 work: [design, architecture]